peterpardo/nuxt-blog-app/README.md

 # Blog App

-This is a simple blog app that allows users to create/read/update/delete their posts.
+This is a simple blog app that allows users to create/read/update/delete their posts. **Update:** Already deleted the database for this project.
+Doing CRUD functionalities will not work for now.

 # Requirements